Madibam/antoineviscardi.github.io/current-books/_posts/2018-06-18-some-book-with-a-title.md

 ---
-layout: default
+layout: book
-title: "Some Book With a Title"
+title: "The Zero Marginal Cost Society"
+author: Jeremy Rifkin
 date: 2018-06-18
 ---
 This is a book I am currently reading.